ReinBentdal/le_audio_synthesizer/README.md

 ## Signal processing

-Audio is processed in blocks of `N` samples, initiated in `audio_process.c`.
+Audio is processed in blocks of `N` samples, initiated in `audio_process`.
 A timer ensures new blocks are processed in an interval to match audio sample rate.
 For further development, this should probably instead be directly synced together with the Bluetooth connection interval.

+Using a bit depth of 16-bit.
+The DSP is mainly done using integers in a fixed point format.
+Thus a type `fixed16` is defined with associated manipulations in `interger_math`.
+Since the applications is specifically targeted towards the nRF5340, the applications uses included DSP instructions in the SoC in some cases, abstracted by `dsp_instruction`.

 *TODO: briefly talk about modules construction*

 ### Latency

-*TODO: button latency, audio processing latency, BLE latency*
+The minimum connection interval in Bluetooth Low Energy is 7.5ms.
+Audio processing is initiated every 7.5ms to match the connection interval.
+The processing should thus not result in added latency.
+The new LC3 codec in LE audio, which replaces the SBC codex, is supposed to have much less latency.
+But this has not been tested in this particular application.
+The input buttons is configured with a 50ms debounce time.
+However this does not contribute to latency.
+This is because the implementation is such that the button state is assumed to change state whenever a new interrupt is triggered.
+After the debounce time, this assumption is tested by reading the pin value.
+This will result in occasional wrong button states, but corrected again after the debounce time.
+This has not resulted in any audible artifacts from tests.

 ## Programming and testing
 *Minimum hardware requirements:*